fltk/fltk/README.CMake.txt

     This option is ignored (switched OFF internally) on Windows except when using Cygwin.

-FLTK_USE_SYSTEM_LIBDECOR - default OFF (Wayland only)
+FLTK_USE_SYSTEM_LIBDECOR - default ON (Wayland only)
     This option makes FLTK use package libdecor-0-dev to draw window titlebars under Wayland.
-When OFF or when this package has a version ≤ 0.2.2, FLTK uses its bundled copy of libdecor to draw window titlebars.
+When OFF or when this package has a version < 0.2.0, FLTK uses its bundled copy of libdecor to draw window titlebars.
-    As of early 2024, no version > 0.2.2 of package libdecor-0-dev is available
-    yet.

 FLTK_USE_SYSTEM_LIBJPEG - default ON (macOS and Windows: OFF) FLTK_USE_SYSTEM_LIBPNG  - default ON (macOS and Windows: OFF)